 “Gen X children witnessed the beginning of a divorce epidemic.
 This led to a divorce culture, which led to the conclusion that marriage can be a source of pain and loss,” says Dr. John Van Epp, clinical counselor and author.
 “These failed relationships convinced people to believe that relationships are good, but relationship definition is risky.”

 According to a 2004 study by Generational Differences, Gen Xers were one of the least-parented and least-nurtured generations in U.S. history.
 Census data shows that almost half of them come from broken homes and that 40 percent were latchkey kids.

-In a 2005 article by Kate Hughes in the Journal of Sociology, she states, “Adult children of divorced parents’ failed marriages and broken families brought a fragility that led to risk-diminishing strategies.”
+In the Journal of Sociology, Kate Hughes states, “Adult children of divorced parents’ failed marriages and broken families brought a fragility that led to risk-diminishing strategies.”